Zamir White

-Zamir Alexza White (born September 18, 1999), nicknamed "Zeus", is an American professional football running back and kickoff returner for the Las Vegas Raiders of the National Football League (NFL).
-He played college football for the Georgia Bulldogs and was selected by the Raiders in the fourth round of the 2022 NFL draft.
+Zamir Alexza White (born September 18, 1999), nicknamed "Zeus", is an American professional football running back for the New Orleans Saints of the National Football League (NFL).
+He played college football for the Georgia Bulldogs and was selected by the Las Vegas Raiders in the fourth round of the 2022 NFL draft.

 Early life

 White grew up in Laurinburg, North Carolina and attended Scotland High School, where he was a member of the football and track teams.
 As a senior, White rushed for 2,086 yards (14.1 yards per carry) and 34 touchdowns and won the Sam B. Nicola Award as the national high school player of the year before tearing his ACL in the second round of the state playoffs.
 White was a consensus top-five recruit at the running back position and committed to play college football at Georgia over offers from Alabama, Clemson, North Carolina and Ohio State.